No Need to Worry About Verdigris and Bluish Water

 Let us take a close look at verdigris and bluish water to gain a true understanding.

-It had been long believed “verdigris,” one of copper rust was toxic.
+It had long been believed that “verdigris,” one of copper's oxide was toxic.
 The reason for this was not clear, but it is mainly thought that past statements in school textbooks may have been misleading.

-It was written in elementary school science textbooks used during the Showa era that verdigris, one of copper rust, is toxic.
+It was written in elementary school science textbooks used during the Showa era that verdigris, one of copper's oxides, is toxic.
 Similar statements were also found in the encyclopedias of that period.
-It appears that knowledge gained through those statements has been long believed.
+It appears that this myth has long been believed.

-To put an end to such misunderstandings and gain a more correct understanding about copper, the Japan Copper Development Association consulted the Faculty of Medicine, the University of Tokyo, and conducted experiments on animals in relation to verdigris over six years.
-As a result, it was confirmed that verdigris is a substance that is virtually not toxic.
+To put an end to such misunderstandings and gain a more correct understanding about copper, Japan Copper Development Association consulted the Faculty of Medicine, University of Tokyo, and conducted experiments on animals in relation to verdigris over six years.
+As a result, it was confirmed that verdigris is a substance that has virtually no toxicity whatsoever at all.

 Following this outcome, the Ministry of Health and Welfare (current Ministry of Health, Labour and Welfare) also initiated animal testing in 1981 as a national government research project.
-After three years of studies, the Ministry also concluded that verdigris was virtually not toxic.
+After three years of studies, the Ministry also concluded that verdigris was virtually without any toxicity.
 The study results spread across Japan via NHK news and newspapers.

-Nonetheless, more than 30 years after the announcement from the Ministry of Health and Welfare, the notion that verdigris is toxic still remains.
-It is a desire of the Japan Copper Development Association that correct knowledge of copper and verdigris will be shared with all the people in Japan.
+Nevertheless, more than 30 years after the announcement from the Ministry of Health and Welfare, the notion that verdigris is toxic still remains.
+It is the desire of Japan Copper Development Association that the correct information about copper and verdigris be shared with everyone in Japan.

 - Reference picture